TheGreen444/MessaginaWebApplication.../README.md

-         𝕞𝕒𝕕𝕖 𝕓𝕪 >> 𝕋𝕙𝕖𝔾𝕣𝕖𝕖𝕟

 This is a chat application
 made by a fresh programmer
-in his learning journey for a group chat hope you like it...
+in his php learning journey
+hope you like it...